 Grady’s Prospective Student Advisor can also help you explore Grady majors: http://grady.uga.edu/grady-students/

-You are eligible to apply to Grady College once you have completed Areas I-V of the general education core curriculum.
+Students are eligible to apply to Grady College if AREA I - AREA V of the core curriculum is complete or in progress of completion by the end of the application semester.
 Read more about application process and eligibility on Grady’s website.

 No. Grady’s language requirement is a graduation requirement.